shoesofprey/promise-worker/README.md

 promise-worker [![Build Status](https://travis-ci.org/nolanlawson/promise-worker.svg?branch=master)](https://travis-ci.org/nolanlawson/promise-worker) [![Coverage Status](https://coveralls.io/repos/github/nolanlawson/promise-worker/badge.svg?branch=master)](https://coveralls.io/github/nolanlawson/promise-worker?branch=master)
 ====

+Modified version of [promise-worker](https://github.com/nolanlawson/promise-worker) library to run on node.js.
+The original does work on node.js in general but is not designed to support it, and doesn't handle some error cases that could happen on node (which this library intends to handle).

-A small and performant library for communicating with Web Workers or Service Workers, using Promises.
+A small and performant library for communicating with Web Workers, using Promises.
 Post a message to the worker, get a message back.

 **Goals:**